tuanphpvn/aspnet-Home/README.md

 ### Install the K Version Manager (KVM)

 The first thing we need to do is setup the tools required to build and run an application.
-We will start out by getting the [K Version Manager (KVM)](https://github.com/aspnet/Home/wiki/version-manager).
-We use the K Version Manager to install different versions of the ASP.NET vNext runtime and switch between them.
+We will start out by getting the [DNX Version Manager (DNVM)](https://github.com/aspnet/Home/wiki/version-manager).
+We use the DNVM Version Manager to install different versions of the DNX runtime and switch between them.

 #### Windows
-To install KVM on Windows run the following command, which will download and run a script that installs KVM for the current user (requires admin privileges for Powershell).
-This will use the currently released version of `kvm` (from the `release` branch of this repo).
+To install DNVM on Windows run the following command, which will download and run a script that installs KVM for the current user (requires admin privileges for Powershell).
+This will use the currently released version of `dnvm` (from the `release` branch of this repo).

 ```
-@powershell -NoProfile -ExecutionPolicy unrestricted -Command "iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/release/kvminstall.ps1'))"
+@powershell -NoProfile -ExecutionPolicy unrestricted -Command "iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/release/dnvm.ps1'))"

 ```

-If you want to run on the bleeding edge and install the latest development version of KVM, run the following command:
+If you want to run on the bleeding edge and install the latest development version of DNVM, run the following command:

 ```
-@powershell -NoProfile -ExecutionPolicy unrestricted -Command "&{$Branch='dev';iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/release/kvminstall.ps1'))}"
+@powershell -NoProfile -ExecutionPolicy unrestricted -Command "&{$Branch='dev';iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/release/dnvm.ps1'))}"
 ```

-After the script has run open a new command prompt to start using KVM.
+After the script has run open a new command prompt to start using DNVM.

 #### OS X:

-To install KVM and the correct version of Mono on OS X using [Homebrew](http://brew.sh) follow the following steps:
+To install DNVM and the correct version of Mono on OS X using [Homebrew](http://brew.sh) follow the following steps:

  * Install [Homebrew](http://brew.sh) if it is not already installed.
  * Run command `brew tap aspnet/k` to tap the ASP.NET vNext related git repositories.
 If you had already tapped the repo for previous releases, run `brew untap aspnet/k` to delete the old commands and tap again to get the updated brew scripts.